 Adults and Adolescents (from 11 years) require 2 vaccine doses with at least a 1-month interval between the doses.

 Since the vaccine is still relatively new, it is not yet known if these age groups will need booster doses in future, in order to maintain protection.
 (Booster doses are needed for children who are aged below 2 when they start their course.)

 The Bexsero vaccination schedule in more detail:

 Evening and same day appointments are available at Fleet Street Clinic.
-A non-refundable £20 deposit per child will be taken over the phone to secure the appointment.
 Same day appointments are available Monday to Friday.We are currently offering a discounted package price for 2-dose vaccine courses when paid in advance.
 More details of the cost of our Meningitis B vaccine can be found here.